jameshanlon/cheese/cheese/pages/pre-survey-guide.md

   together with interpretation comments by the surveyor and your own comments.
   Still thermal photos are also recorded.

-- Following the de-briefing on the findings at the end of the survey you will be given a recording of the video and its sound commentary on a memory stick (or DVD if requested in advance).
-This will also contain information from The Centre for Sustainable Energy (CSE) on how to deal with energy saving opportunities.
+- Following the debriefing on the findings at the end of the survey you will be given a recording of the video and its sound commentary on a USB memory stick.
+This will also contain information from The Centre for Sustainable Energy (CSE) on how to deal with energy saving opportunities. **Please make sure you have a device that can be used to view the contents, if not then please let us know before your survey**.

 <a class="anchor" name="training-surveys"></a>
 ## Training Surveys